Why every entrepreneur needs a business mentor

 While these sources can be a great starting point, this stream of information will only help to a certain extent.
 Online publications are typically generic, peers have their own personal set of problems and are often hesitant to get into the nitty-gritty details, and while friends and family may have the best intentions, they don’t always provide the best advice.

-Only a personal business mentor is able to contribute such profound guidance and support.
+Only a personal business or startup mentor is able to contribute such profound guidance and support.
 In this article, we’ll take a look at:

 - What a business mentor does

 - Why entrepreneurs specifically can benefit from mentorship

 - What types of business mentoring programs are available

 A business mentor is someone who provides advice, guidance, and support.
 This can be an informal or formal relationship depending on your needs as an entrepreneur.
 It can take place face-to-face, over the phone, online, or in any combination of these formats.

 Some mentoring services are free – the more casual type – and will be less structured and intensive.
 They usually take the form of a monthly phone call, weekly email check-in, or something along these lines.